OrgFlow/docs/content/tutorials/continuous-integration/github-actions.md

    - Run @command_auth_salesforce_save with `--location=StateStore` for the stack you're automating.
 You only need to do this once per stack (and you don't necessarily need to run this command in the container either), as the Salesforce credentials will be saved in the state store which is persistent.
    - Store the encryption key that you used in the previous step as a repository secret.
    - Pass the encryption key secret's value as an environment variable (`ORGFLOW_ENCRYPTIONKEY`) when creating the container or running OrgFlow commands.
-2. Save the username and password as repository secrets, and add a step to your workflow to save the values in the container every time you spin it up.
+1. Save your Salesforce username and password as pipeline variables and use the `orgflow-actions/set-salesforce-auth` action from the GitHub marketplace.
+Save the username and password as repository secrets, and create a step to pass these values into that action (see the example below).
 You'll need to do these steps every time you spin up a container, as the Salesforce credentials and encryption key will be saved on disk in the container, which is ephemeral.
-   - Use @command_auth_key_create to create a new encryption key and then assign it to a variable (``encryptionKey=`orgflow auth:key:create --output=flat` ``).
-   - Run @command_auth_key_save to save the key to the container (`orgflow auth:key:save -k=$encryptionKey`).
-   - Run @command_auth_salesforce_save with `--location=Local`, passing in your Salesforce username and password from repository secrets.

 The method you choose will likely come down to the approach that you feel most comfortable with, but we recommend the second option.
-You can use the `orgflow-action/set-salesforce-auth` action in the GitHub marketplace to handle this for you.

 ### Git authentication